Rishon LeZion–Modi'in railway: Construction

 In December 2018, first tenders for the construction of the line were issued.
 The first construction contract was awarded in September 2019 to Electra Infrastructures.
 Construction works started in November 2019.

 Contracts for other sections of the line were subsequently awarded to Solel Boneh, Shikun & Binui, and Danya Cebus all throughout 2020.

 Apart from laying approximately 30 km of new double tracks, the project also involves doubling the single-track section east of Rishon LeZion HaRishonim.

 Twelve bridges at a total length of 6 km are being constructed for this line, including a single 3.5 km viaduct, which will be Israel's longest railway bridge upon completion.
 The project also includes 1 km of tunneling, with the longest tunnel at 450 m in length.

-Two new railway stations are being built as part of the project, Rishon LeZion Me'uyan Sorek and Ramla South.
+Two new railway stations are being built as part of the project, Rishon LeZion Tashach and Ramla South.
 In addition, works are being carried out in Rishon LeZion HaRishonim to extend the station platforms.

 There will be a track connection to the Tel Aviv-Jerusalem railway after the Anava Interchange on Route 431.